-You may choose to get care Out-of-Network (non-PPO) or In-Network (PPO).
+You may choose to get care In-Network (PPO) or Out-of-Network (Non-PPO).
 When you receive In-Network care, you must get our approval for all services and follow a treatment plan we approve.
 If you do, cost-sharing and limitations for In-Network mental health and substance abuse benefits will be no greater than for similar benefits for other illnesses and conditions.